The CSU System

 The California State University takes complaints and concerns regarding the institution very seriously.
 If you have a complaint regarding the CSU, you may present your complaint as follows:

-- If your complaint concerns an alleged violation by CSU of a state law, including laws prohibiting fraud and false advertising, you may present your claim to the campus president or designee.
+- If your complaint concerns an alleged violation by CSU of other state law, including laws prohibiting fraud and false advertising, you may present your complaint to the campus president or designee.
 See Procedure for Student Complaints—Executive Order No. 1063 for details regarding the complaint requirements and complaint process.
-The president or designee will provide guidance on the appropriate campus process for addressing your particular issue..
+The president or designee will provide guidance on the appropriate campus process for addressing your particular issue.

 Developing intercultural communication skills and international understanding among its students is a vital mission of The California State University (CSU).
 Since its inception in 1963, the CSU International Programs (CSU IP) has contributed to this effort by providing qualified students an affordable opportunity to continue their studies abroad for a full academic year.
 More than 20,000 CSU students have taken advantage of this unique study option.

 International Programs participants earn resident academic credit at their CSU campuses while they pursue full-time study at a host university or special study center abroad.
 CSU IP serves the needs of students in MORE TAN 100 designated academic majors.
 Affiliated with more than 50 recognized universities and institutions of higher education in 18 countries,CSU IP also offers a wide selection of study abroad destinations and learning environments.

 - Australia - Griffith University, Macquarie University, Queensland University of Technology, University of Queensland, Western Sydney University,

 - Canada - Concordia University

 - Chile - Pontificia Universidad Católica de Chile

 - Denmark - Danish Institute for Study Abroad